Instrument: Tone holes and key system

 Unfortunately the size of tone holes depends on the register, because the acoustical impedance becomes more prominent the higher the frequency is.
 In the clarinet register forking works less optimal than in the low chalumeau register.

 In consequence modern clarinets use for nearly all half tones extra tone holes, and forking is reduced.
 There are even mechanical tricks that let the player fork, but the mechanic translates that into opening a tone hole instead.
-All this results in five more tone holes per octave than a recorder has got:
+All this results in five more tone holes per octave than a recorder would need:

-This corresponds with the black keys on the piano keyboard (for 8 white ones you have 5 black ones).
-Because the clarinet has not only got an octave per register, but a duodezime, that is 12 tones, there must be 7 more holes; that is: you have got 7 more; there are at least 19 tone holes for a simple scale.
+The additional tone holes correspond with the black keys on the piano keyboard (for 8 white ones you have 5 black ones).
+Because the clarinet has not only got an octave per register, but a duodezime, that is 12 tones, there must be not only 5 but 7 tone holes for the "black keys"; that is: there are minimum 19 tone holes for a simple scale.
 And that is if the lowest and topmost tone is the same (which isn't in modern instruments):

 E - F - F# - G - G# - A - A#(Bb) - B - c - c# - d - d# - e - f - f# - g - g# - a - a#(b)

 Adding the overblow hole, you can forget wanting to close all those holes with fingers only!
-When I started learning to play the clarinet I had a simple student model soprano clarinet (German model) only the speaker key had no key.
-And then it has got a lot of resonance- and improvement keys.
+When I started learning to play the clarinet I had a simple student model soprano clarinet (German model), and only the speaker tone hole had no key and key pad.
+But then there were a lot of resonance- and improvement keys.
 Between 22 and 28 keys are standard for the German system, the Boehm has got some 20 keys and 5 rings.

 Open and closed keys

-When you examine a clarinet (or other woodwinds) you find that they have open and closed keys; that is, some open a tone hole when you press them and some close a tone hole.
+When you examine a clarinet (or other woodwinds) you find that they have open and closed keys; that is: When you press the key or lever, some open the tone hole and others close a tone hole when pressed.
 Open keys are the same as tone holes on a recorder: You would close them with you finger, but here you have got a key for that.
 But what are closed keys good for?
 Why would you need keys that open a tone hole when you press them?